Back to docs

 Troubleshooting

-My Flint pages return a 403 or 502 error
+My Flint pages return a 502 error

 • Make sure the CloudFront Function is published (not just saved).
 Unpublished functions are not applied to live traffic.